prisma/prisma1/docs/1.0/04-Reference/02-Data-Modeling/01-Data-Modelling-(SDL).md

 #### System field: `id`

-Every record in your Graphcool database (also called _node_) will get assigned a globally unique identifier when it's created.
+A record in your Prisma database (also called _node_) will get assigned a globally unique identifier when it's created.

 Whenever you add the `id` field to a type definition to expose it in the GraphQL API, you must annotate it with the `@unique` directive.